Visa & UKVI Requirements

 - He/she has an acceptable study/career plan which includes any intended further and higher study after completing the College course, and/or employment plans on returning to the home country.

-- You must pay the healthcare surcharge and obtain a IHS reference number before you submit or send your visa application.
-Your visa application will be refused if you don’t pay the surcharge in full or do not include your IHS reference number in your visa application
+You must pay the healthcare surcharge and obtain a IHS reference number before you submit or send your visa application.
+Your visa application will be turned down if you don’t pay the surcharge in full.

 More information will be available on the Home Office website: